Astro Python SDK for ETL

 How to dynamically create tasks at runtime in your Airflow DAGs.

 Templating allows you to pass dynamic information into task instances at runtime.
 For example, you can run the following command to print the day of the week every time you run a task:

 Create and use DAG and task-level params in Airflow.

 Sharing data between tasks is a very common use case in Airflow.
 If you've been writing DAGs, you probably know that breaking them up into smaller tasks is a best practice for debugging and recovering quickly from failures.
 What do you do when one of your downstream tasks requires metadata about an upstream task, or processes the results of the task immediately before it?

-How to catchup, backfill, and clear task instances in Airflow.
+How to configure retries, catchup, backfill, and clear task instances in Airflow.

 Use SubDAGs to create Airflow modular workflows.

 TaskFlow API & decorators